ykwon0407/ykwon0407.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Yongchan Kwon, a term Assistant Professor in the Department of Statistics at Columbia University.
 My research focuses on developing more interpretable and rigorous machine learning methods, directly motivated by scientific questions.
-I received a Ph.D. at Seoul National University (Advisor: by Prof. [Myunghee Cho Paik](https://mcpstat.github.io/)) and did postdoc at Stanford University (Mentor: Prof. [James Zou](https://www.james-zou.com/)).
+I received a Ph.D. at Seoul National University (Advisor: Prof. [Myunghee Cho Paik](https://mcpstat.github.io/)) and did postdoc at Stanford University (Mentor: Prof. [James Zou](https://www.james-zou.com/)).

 Education